AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 ## Testing Pipeline

-### Running Tests
+### Microservice Tests

-All services use Docker for consistent testing environments.
+Tests for all microservices using Docker for consistent testing environments.

 First, ensure all services are running:
 ```bash